 On April 17, 2018, the Company acquired an equity interest in Mountain Capital Fund L.P. ("Mountain") from Pegasus View Global Ltd., an international business company incorporated in the Republic of Seychelles ("Pegasus"), which is a related party.
 Mountain is an exempted limited partnership registered under the partnership law in the Cayman Islands and primarily engages in investing.
 The Company's equity interest in Mountain was limited to 50% of Mountain's investment in One97 Communications Limited and PayTM E-Commerce Private Limited (collectively, the "Mountain Investment").
 In addition to the \$43.0 million initial investment made during 2018, the purchase price in this transaction included a contingent consideration of up to \$7.0 million upon satisfaction of certain conditions described in the purchase agreement.
-The Company evaluated the Mountain Investment under the variable interest model and the voting interest model and concluded that Mountain Capital Fund L.P. is not a variable interest entity and no consolidation is needed under either the variable interest model or the voting interest model.
+The Company evaluated the Mountain Investment under the variable interest model and the voting interest model.
 The Company recorded an estimate of contingent consideration payable of \$7.0 million as of the acquisition date.
 The Company accounted for the Mountain Investment under the equity method, and recognized a gain on this equity method investment of \$9.6 million for the year ended December 31, 2018.
 As of December 31, 2018, the carrying value of the Mountain Investment was \$59.6 million.
 The Company's ownership percentage in Mountain was approximately 48% as of December 31, 2018.